Kalamojo/PKM_System/🧪Academic/Processed/Conditional Out of Distribution Generation.md

 In the context of this paper, Variational Autoencoders are used for that first purpose: to transfer the domain of data.

+## Conditional Variational Autoencoder

+The Conditional Variational Autoencoder is a model that can transfer data from one domain to another

 ## References
 1. [[@lotfollahi.etal_2020]]